xolox/vim-lua-inspect/README.md

  * <span style="color: #600000">luaInspectFieldDefined</span>
  * <span style="color: #C00000">luaInspectFieldUndefined</span>
  * <span style="background: #D3D3D3">luaInspectSelectedVariable</span>
+ * <span style="border-bottom: 1px dotted red">luaInspectSyntaxError</span>

+When a syntax error is found no highlighting can be performed but the lines where the error is reported will be marked like a spelling error.
 If you don't like one or more of the default styles the Vim documentation [describes how to change them](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:hi-default).
 If you want to disable the semantic highlighting in a specific Vim buffer execute `:LuaInspect!` in that buffer.
 When you want to reenable the highlighting execute `:LuaInspect` again, but now without the [bang](http://vimdoc.sourceforge.net/htmldoc/map.html#:command-bang).

 ### The `g:loaded_luainspect` option